Social Impacts

 Lily Lake is a small urban lake in Stillwater, Minnesota.
 The Friends of Lily Lake exist to improve and protect the lake’s water quality, to enhance the wildlife habitat near the lake and to help people enjoy nature.
 Thanks to the efforts of this group and others, Lily Lake was removed from the Minnesota list of impaired waters in 2023.

-Barb serves as the secretary of the Friends' Board of Directors.
-In 2021-22, she helped the Friends develop a new mission statement and run a community engagement process to identify next steps, as described in her blog and on the FLL website.
+I serve as the secretary of the Friends' Board of Directors.
+In 2021-22, I helped the Friends develop a new mission statement and run a community engagement process to identify next steps, many of which have since been implemented.
+You can read about it in my blog and on the FLL website.

 Green Business Directory